 If you have, you may have experienced a variety of highly intense and stressful feelings.
-Most of these emotions are "normal" and occur in many people living separately.
+Most of these emotions are normal and occur in many people living separately.

 How to Deal With Your Emotions

 People often have feelings of anger or revenge after separations, especially if partners have suddenly pulled out or if they have been involved in extra-marital relationships.
-You feel abandoned, degraded and humiliated, and your sense of masculinity or femininity may be hurt.
+You can feel abandoned, degraded, and humiliated, and your sense of masculinity or femininity may be hurt.

-But you should never let yourself be carried away by revenge, as this will only lead to your humiliation.
-In addition, retaliation would only lead to reciprocal actions resulting in tension, perhaps additional legal fees, oe even jail (following acts of violence or child abduction).
-Therefore, you only harm yourself and the situation does not change at all.
-The best revenge would be to start a happy life...
+But you should never let yourself be carried away by revenge, as this will likely only lead to your humiliation.
+In addition, retaliation usually lead to reciprocal actions resulting in tension, perhaps additional legal fees, or even jail (following acts of violence or child abduction).
+Therefore, you only harm yourself—and potentially others as well—and the situation does not change at all.
+The best revenge would be to start a happy life.

 You will often experience a surge of remorse and guilt, especially if you are the one who has initiated the separation.
 Your extra-marital relationship may be broken or your children may suffer greatly from the dissolution of their family.

-Eventually, you may feel free to escape in new relationships in order to avoid loneliness, but it is better if you first see yourself as single and adopt the appropriate lifestyle.
-Only then (and after your separation processes are over) does it generally make sense to begin the search for partners.
+Eventually, you may feel free to escape into new relationships in order to avoid loneliness, but it is better if you first see yourself as single and adopt the appropriate lifestyle.
+Only then (and after your separation processes are over) does it generally make sense to begin the search for new partners.

 For dealing with emotions of various kinds, you can take the following principles into consideration:

-- Read books on divorce, in which positive management options are presented and get separation divorce advice.
+- Read books on divorce, in which positive management options are presented, and get separation divorce advice.

 - Be aware that you are going to experience strong negative feelings over a lengthy time, and also that it may take several years before the separation process is final.

-- Keep a diary as this will help you get your feelings out and you can become aware of all the changes going on around you.
+- Keep a diary, as this will help you get your feelings out, and you can become aware of all the changes going on around you.